-David is a graduate of the UCLA Luskin School of Public Affairs, where he received his doctorate and a master’s in social work, and University of California, Berkeley, where he received his bachelor’s degree.
+David is a graduate of the UCLA Luskin School of Public Affairs, where he earned his doctorate and a master’s in social welfare, and University of California, Berkeley, where he received his bachelor’s degree.

 Deirdre Cronin joined Covenant House in 1990 as a member of our Faith Community.
 She served in various positions at Covenant House New York, including intake coordinator, program services coordinator, and quality assurance director, until March 1995.
 Sr. Mary Rose McGeady, then president and CEO of Covenant House International, subsequently appointed her executive director of Covenant House Alaska (CHA).

 Deirdre's many accomplishments in Alaska during her 18-year tenure set a very high bar for effective leadership.
 The number of young people facing homelessness whom CHA served annually grew sixfold, the agency's budget quintupled, and CHA achieved the single largest capital campaign success in Covenant House history.
 Those funds allowed Deirdre to bring to fruition the construction of a new, purpose-built, 40,000-square-foot Covenant House for young people facing homelessness and human trafficking in Alaska.

 Deirdre achieved in Alaska what Covenant House aspires to achieve across all six countries where we work: a movement.
 Business leaders, volunteers, mentors, coaches, politicians, philanthropists, and youth all responded to her central message that every young person has a right to shelter.